Construction Screws vs Deck Screws: What is The Difference?

 What is a Construction Screw?

-Construction screws, sometimes called structural screws, are long and tough screws that are used for holding together building structures and supports that need long-lasting connections.
-They are heavy-duty fasteners that can provide a stronger and more secure connection on a building’s structural components than other screws.
+Construction screws, sometimes called structural screws, are long and tough screws used to hold together building structures and supports that need long-lasting connections.

 Construction screws are well-suited for large-scale applications due to their large size.
 Construction screws and bolts can be used for many of the same tasks.
 While falling under the general heading of wood screws, construction screws have very particular applications in providing structural strength and integrity to buildings.

 They have prominent, notched threads for at least half of the screw’s length, with a solid metal bar that ends at the screw head.
-Most construction screws will have a “shoulder” or textured area between the thread and bar that helps anchor the screw.

 The solid, smooth metal bar that runs between the thread and the head spins freely when being driven so as not to drive the head too deeply into the wood.
 This is while the threaded tip of the screw digs deeply into the bottom piece of the wood.
 The head is tapered on construction screws, and this allows the head to sit flush with or just below the surface of the wood.

 Construction screws will range in size from 3.2” to 12.6,” suggesting they are best suited for large-scale use.
-That extra length well beyond the length of traditional screws offers the added measure of strength and holding power that befits large-scale structural application in building construction.
+That extra length, well beyond the length of traditional screws, offers the added measure of strength and holding power that befits large-scale structural application in building construction.

 Construction screws are usually made with coated materials.
 These coating materials aid in rust resistance while at the same time reinforcing the strength of the screw.